 We developed the Open Banking Standards to meet the requirements of the CMA Order.
 The standards provide transparency and consumer protection assurance.

 This allows regulated third party providers to read account information, such as transaction or balance details in an online payment account.

 This could be used to offer services, such as helping customers track their spending or manage their money better.

 This allows regulated third party providers to set up or make payments directly from an online payment account, such as a single payment or a recurring payment.

 This could be used for buying goods online through an app or a website, without the need for a credit or debit card.

 03View the Open Data API specification

 This makes publicly available information easy to use in mobile and web applications.
-This data includes product information, plus ATM and branch locations plus information and metrics about service quality.
+This data includes product information, ATM and branch locations plus information and metrics about service quality.